Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Results

-Our analysis of the loss landscape elucidates a fundamental dichotomy in the nature of the optimization problems presented by the two neural populations.
-Predictable neurons induce a geometrically well-posed landscape characterized by a smooth, convex-like surface (roughness $\sigma_L = 2.41$), which is highly amenable to gradient-based optimization methods.
-In stark contrast, unpredictable neurons give rise to a treacherous, non-convex landscape (roughness $\sigma_L = 878.24$) plagued by a multitude of spurious local minima.
+Our analysis of the masked reconstruction loss landscape elucidates a fundamental dichotomy in the nature of the optimization problems presented by the two neural populations.
+Predictable neurons induce a geometrically well-posed landscape characterized by a smooth, convex-like surface (roughness $\sigma_L = 14.8546$), which is highly amenable to gradient-based optimization methods.
+In stark contrast, unpredictable neurons give rise to a treacherous, non-convex landscape (roughness $\sigma_L = 2048.4712$) plagued by a multitude of spurious local minima.
+Crucially, the quantitative contrast remains striking even with the expanded FOV: despite the inclusion of steep basin walls, the `unpredictable' landscape remains $\sim$138$\times$ rougher than the `predictable' one.
+This confirms that our conclusion is robust to the choice of scale: the structural optimization gap between the two populations is massive, regardless of the field of view.
 This topological difference explains why the pre-training task transforms from a simple optimization challenge to a complex, ill-posed problem, thereby providing a rigorous geometric basis for the superior performance of the predictable-first pre-training curriculum.